Essential hypertension: Risk factors

+Genetics

+Having a personal family history of hypertension increases the likelihood that an individual develops it.
 More than 50 genes have been examined in association studies with hypertension, and the number is constantly growing.
 One of these genes is the angiotensinogen (AGT) gene, studied extensively by Kim et al. They showed that increasing the number of AGT increases the blood pressure and hence this may cause hypertension.
 In single variant tests, it has been shown that SNPs were enriched for variants associated with adiposity, type 2 diabetes, coronary heart disease and kidney function in previously published GWAS, providing evidence that genetic loci related to blood pressure contribute to cardiovascular outcomes.
 Twins have been included in studies measuring ambulatory blood pressure; from these studies it has been suggested that there is a large genetic influence on essential hypertension.
 Supporting data has emerged from animal studies as well as clinical studies in human populations.
 The majority of these studies support the concept that the inheritance is probably multifactorial or that a number of different genetic defects each has an elevated blood pressure as one of its phenotypic expressions.
 However, the genetic influence on hypertension is not fully understood at the moment.
 It is believed that linking hypertension-related phenotypes with specific variations of the genome may yield definitive evidence of heritability.
 Another view is that hypertension can be caused by mutations in single genes, inherited on a Mendelian basis.

-Unhealthy diet

-An unhealthy diet, which includes excessive consumption of healthy food, is a recognized risk factor for hypertension.
-A balanced diet is recommended for both its prevention and control.
+Race

+In the United States, essential hypertension is four times more common in black than white people, accelerates more rapidly and is often more severe with higher mortality in black patients.
+It is argued there are numerous racial inequities, often inconspicuous, that contribute to black individuals having higher prevalence of essential hypertension than white people.
+Discrimination may have both a direct and indirect effect on hypertension.
+Chronic stress, like that caused by perceived discrimination, has been linked to a number of health problems.
+Access to social, financial, and educational resources that can enhance one's health is unequally impacted by racial prejudice.
+Numerous studies have demonstrated the connection between feeling discriminated against and having elevated blood pressure.
+In comparison to participants who reported low levels of lifetime discrimination, a study from the Jackson Heart Study indicated that those people who reported high or medium levels of prejudice were more likely to acquire hypertension.
+Racial inequities are rarely acknowledged as significant risk factors in the healthcare industry.

+Other studies have noted while African-Americans tend to have elevated hypertension relative to the general American population, their rates of high blood pressure are nonetheless much lower than some other white populations globally.
+Russians and eastern Europeans have markedly higher hypertension rates than Black Americans, and blood pressure rates vary substantially among black Africans with obesity rates being closely correlated with hypertension.